noahc3/Homebrew-Guide/hacking/caffeine/sdsetup.rst

 2. Select **Nintendo Switch**
 3. Select the **"Kosmos + PegaScape"** package

     * If you think you know what you are doing, you can choose whatever CFW and options you wish.
-This guide will assume you at least select Atmosphere, Homebrew Menu, Fake News Injector, Hekate, and the Caffeine PegaScape payload.
+This guide will assume you at least select Atmosphere, Homebrew Menu, Fake News Injector, Hekate, Lockpick_RCM, and the Caffeine PegaScape payload.

-4. Select the **"biskeydump"** payload under **Extras > Payloads > biskeydump**
-5. Select any additional homebrew packages you wish.
+4. Select any additional homebrew packages you wish.

     * On desktop, you can hover over the homebrew names to get a description of what they do.

-6. Select **"Download your ZIP"**
+5. Select **"Download your ZIP"**

     * This can take a while depending on your Internet speed and latency.
 Be patient.

-7. Save the resulting ZIP if your browser does not do so automatically.
+6. Save the resulting ZIP if your browser does not do so automatically.

 ........